20 Sturdy Dog Breeds for Outdoor Adventures

 While Bernese Mountain Dogs don’t have much endurance, especially in warmer weather, but they do require activity.
 This sturdy breed is a great dog to take on shorter hikes or slower, longer walks.
 If they’re well-trained, they can even go off-leash.
 Bernese Mountain Dogs like to stick close to their owners.

 They are a great dog for cold climates as their thick coats will keep them warm and happy.
-Bernese Mountain Dogs were bred to help out on farms and to pull carts.
+One of the facts about Bernese Mountain Dogs is that they were bred to help out on farms and to pull carts.
 This means they will enjoy carrying a small pack while on your outdoor adventures!

 9. Border Collie